TechZerkerGit/techzerker/content/posts/2021/2021-12-29-TabletPhone/index.md

 Did it have complications?
 Absolutely!
 Phone call usage meant always having earbuds with a mic available, otherwise I would have to obnoxiously use speakerphone in public.
 I had a handful of times in stores that I wanted a quick picture, or wanted to text my spouse a question, but the tablet was in the vehicle.
 However, none of these were serious problems.
 Battery life was excellent, the LTE speeds were as fast as any device, and the larger screen was a plus.

+The most noticeable drawback was being VoIP, it has no support for SMS.
+This had little impact for me, as I operate more on Telegram.
+A few financial services have given issue due to only supporting SMS for two factor, instead of my preferred TOTP options, so those took some hoops to jump through.

-Regarding call quality itself, Ooma did the job as well as most home phone VoIP services.
-On decent LTE, generally I could be heard, with the exception of call centers, which either struggled to hear me on had a very long lag time.
+Regarding call quality itself, Ooma does the job as well as most home phone VoIP services.
+On decent LTE, I could be heard, with the exception of call centers, which either struggled to hear me or had a very long lag time.
+But in all honesty, most of those call centers have had issues with my work Bell service when it is on *wifi calling mode*, so I’m not knocking it against Ooma.

->>>>>>> c363c454b5965875a69474a110087a08454926c7
+## Conclusion

+I believe using a VOIP service on a cellular tablet as a viable option.
+It does have its drawbacks, but then, that was the point being inspired by digital minimalism ideals.
+The cost savings vs a full cellular plan (in Canada at least) were obvious, and I still had access often enough to apps I might need on the road.

+I still partially have the service, both the tablet and the Ooma service are active, but I also carry an iPhone provided by my workplace.
+As such, the Ooma app for my personal number is installed and works great on both devices.
+It’s an option worth considering in my books!